mircealex/Movie_ratings_2016_17/README.md

 # Movie ratings (2016 and 2017) - IMDB, Fandango, Metacritic, RottenTomatoes
 This repo contains a dataset with movie ratings for 214 of the most popular movies in 2016 and 2017.
+It also contains a project I did using this dataset.

 The data was up to date on March 22, 2017.
 Significant changes should be expected mostly for movies released in 2017.